vicinity123/.config/README.md

 For the following, you need to have a Linux Distro - Ubuntu - installed

 1. Launch Ubuntu and create a UNIX username and password
-2. Run the following to update and upgrade Ubuntu
+2. Update and upgrade Ubuntu
 ```
 sudo apt update
 sudo apt upgrade
 ```
-3. To install neovim, run the following
+3. Install neovim with admin rights
 ```
 sudo apt install neovim
 ```